thompsy/dotfiles/README.md

 # Dotfiles

 Configuration for a number of useful utilities.
-Mainly zsh, tmux and emacs.
+Mainly zsh, tmux and Emacs.